 Dre’ Johnson was once one of the leading intellectual voices for social and economic justice in Upstate New York.
 He is now an Adjunct Professor at Florida Atlantic University and working as a Psychotherapist for an award-winning outpatient facility in Fort Lauderdale, Florida.
 During his time in NY he served as the Founding Team Leader of New York State's first Emergency Response Mental Health Unit.
 He also served as an Adjunct Professor for a State University of New York.

 In his past, he's served as a School Social Worker and Regional Diversity Facilitator creating diversity curriculum for 54 schools throughout New York, New Jersey, and Massachusetts.
 The experienced lobbyist, educator and activist most recently published an article for the School Social Work Journal on preventing mass shootings in schools.
 Dré has facilitated workshops, moderated countywide initiatives, town hall meetings and presented on the international stage.

-Dre Johnson, born and raised in Rochester, NY graduated from the country's lowest graduating district for Black and Latino males at an abysmal 9%.
-Now he is a member of the nation's largest National Honor Society for Social Workers.
-He studied African & African-American Studies at the University of Ghana in West Africa.
-Dre is passionate about working with youth and families as well as educating faculty and staff on topics of mental health, equity, inclusion.
+Dré Johnson, born and raised in Rochester, NY graduated high school from the country's lowest graduating district for Black and Latino males at an abysmal 9%.
+Now he is a member of the nation's largest National Honor Society for Social Workers (Phi Alpha).
+He published his first research article as a college student the State University of New York on systemic racism and it's effects on people of color.
+He was later awarded the Provost Fellowship from Florida Atlantic University to present and publish research for the National Association for Social Work (NASW) Conference.
+Dré also earned the Council on Social Work Education (CSWE) Minority Fellowship along with 40 other top performing scholars nationwide.
+Dré studied African & African-American Studies at the University of Ghana while completing his Bachelor of Social Work.
+Dré is passionate about working with youth and families as well as educating faculty and staff on topics of mental health, equity, and inclusion.